Bigger is most definitely better when it comes to bottles of wine. So, we buy magnum bottles. We offer them as often as we can, they’re that good.

 True bon vivants know big bottles are where it’s at.
 To us they scream “celebration”.
 They’re fun to look at, and they taste better.
 All solid reasons to keep a large format on hand.

-Drop some knowledge on your followers!When you're rolling to a party and truly need to stunt on your haters, a magnum or larger… Click To Tweet Bigger is Baller - Why Magnums of Wine Rule Click To Tweet
+Drop some knowledge on your followers!When you're rolling to a party and truly need to stunt on your haters, a magnum or larger bottle of bubbles is a solid bet.
+Click To Tweet Bigger is Baller - Why Magnums of Wine Rule Click To Tweet